russhughes/st7789_mpy/README.md

 - `text(font, s, x, y[, fg, bg])`

-  Write text to the display using the specified bitmap font with the coordinates as the upper-left corner of the text.
-The foreground and background colors of the text can be set by the optional arguments fg and bg, otherwise the foreground color defaults to `WHITE` and the background color defaults to `BLACK`.
+  Write text to the display using the specified bitmap `font` with the coordinates as the upper-left corner of the text.
+The foreground and background colors of the text can be set by the optional arguments `fg` and `bg`, otherwise the foreground color defaults to `WHITE` and the background color defaults to `BLACK`.
 See the `README.md` in the `fonts/bitmap` directory for example fonts.

 - `write(bitap_font, s, x, y[, fg, bg])`

   Write text to the display using the specified proportional or Monospace bitmap font module with the coordinates as the upper-left corner of the text.
-The foreground and background colors of the text can be set by the optional arguments fg and bg, otherwise the foreground color defaults to `WHITE` and the background color defaults to `BLACK`.
+The foreground and background colors of the text can be set by the optional arguments `fg` and `bg`, otherwise the foreground color defaults to `WHITE` and the background color defaults to `BLACK`.
 See the `README.md` in the `truetype/fonts` directory for example fonts.
 Returns the width of the string as printed in pixels.